How Long Does It Take to Tile a Shower? A Complete Guide

 Preparation:

-• Gather all necessary materials and tools before you start.
-This includes tiles, tile adhesive, grout, a notched trowel, a tile cutter, and safety gear.
+• First, gather all the materials and tools you’ll need.
+This means tiles, adhesive, grout, a notched trowel, a tile cutter, and safety gear.

-• Prepare the shower area.
-Ensure the surface is clean, dry, and free of debris.
-If necessary, apply a waterproofing membrane.
+• Make sure the shower area is clean, dry, and free of debris.
+If necessary, put on a waterproofing membrane.

 This stage is crucial as a clean, well-prepared surface ensures better adhesion of tiles and reduces the risk of future water damage.
 Depending on the initial condition of the shower, preparation might take a few hours to a full day.